braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/onelogin.md

 # OneLogin

-> This article will walk you through how to configure Braze to use OneLogin for single sign-on.
+> this article will walk you through how to configure braze to use onelogin for single sign-on.

 [OneLogin](https://www.onelogin.com/) is a cloud identity platform that provides a comprehensive solution for managing user identities.
 OneLogin integrates with cloud and on-premise applications using SAML 2.0, for Single Sign-On (SSO), user provisioning, multi-factor authentication, and more.

 ## Requirements

-Upon setup, you will be asked to provide a Sign-On URL and an Assertion Consumer Service (ACS) URL.
+upon setup, you will be asked to provide a sign-on url and an assertion consumer service (acs) url.

 | Requirement | Details |
 |---|---|